PROFILES

 schedule/jobs.jsonCron + one-shot jobs.
 Scheduled runs use chat --once --no-save and do not create chat sessions.
 Jobs flagged no_agent: true exec prompt as a python [flags] <skill_script> invocation directly, bypassing the LLM (allowlist restricts the script to skills/<category>/<name>/scripts/).

-logs/agent.log (one line per engine turn on every surface — TUI, gateway, schedule, workgroup, inbound ALP, research / delegate sub-agents — written by engine.py::run_turn) and approval.log (one line per non-SAFE terminal classification, written by tools/_approval.py), plus JSONL telemetry compaction.jsonl and runs.jsonl (run ledger, surfaced by alpi digest).
-The daemon's root log lives outside the per-profile tree at ~/.alpi/logs/service.log — there is ONE per installation, not one per profile, and alpi logs --source service always reads the root file regardless of -p. alpi logs --source still accepts gateway/schedule as filter values for any standalone or legacy file on disk.
+logs/agent.log (one line per engine turn on every surface — TUI, schedule, workgroup, inbound ALP, research / delegate sub-agents — written by engine.py::run_turn), llm.log (provider request start / first delta / stream end-or-error breadcrumbs written by llm.py — the attribution record for idle-killed turns) and approval.log (one line per non-SAFE terminal classification, written by tools/_approval.py), plus JSONL telemetry compaction.jsonl and runs.jsonl (run ledger, surfaced by alpi digest).
+The daemon's root log lives outside the per-profile tree at ~/.alpi/logs/service.log — there is ONE per installation, not one per profile, and alpi logs --source service always reads the root file regardless of -p. alpi logs --source still accepts schedule as a filter value for any standalone or legacy file on disk.

 cache/ (tts, stt, inbound voice)Audio cache.